 Create a new user with sudo privileges

 After successfully updating your password, it’s recommended that you create a new user with sudo/root permissions.
-Since the common admin user for many Linux Operating Systems like Fedora 21 is “root”, we’re going to make a new admin user that will be used for day-to-day administration tasks.
-Creating a new user with root permissions will increase the security in the way your server is accessed.
-Individuals looking to target your system are going to target the root user because it’s known the be the default admin account.
-By creating a new user with sudo/root permissions, and disabling the root user, you are increasing security by using a user that isn’t already publicly known.
+Since the typical admin user for many Linux Operating Systems like Fedora 21 is “root,” we will make a new admin user that will be used for day-to-day administration tasks.
+Creating a new user with root permissions will increase the security of the way your server is accessed.
+Individuals looking to target your system will target the root user because it’s known to be the default admin account.
+By creating a new user with sudo/root permissions and disabling the root user, you are increasing security by using a user that isn’t already publicly known.

-Type the following command to create your new user replacing “user1” with your own username and confirm.
+Type the following command to create your new user replacing “user1” with your username, and confirm.

 gpasswd -a user1 wheel

-Finally when you have created the user with sudo/root permissions, you can exit your session and log back in with your “user1” to verify the changes that were made.
-Alternatively, you can run the following command and switch users from root to “user1” which will then ask you for that users password.
+Finally, when you have created the user with sudo/root permissions, you can exit your session and log back in with your “user1” to verify the changes made.
+Alternatively, you can run the following command and switch users from root to “user1,” which will ask you for that user’s password.

 su - user1